Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 3. Drainage System Management

-- Clear drain lines of algae and debris buildup
+- Clear drain lines of algae and slime buildup

-- Install drain pan treatments to prevent biological growth
+- Drop an algae tablet in there to prevent biological growth

 Emergency Maintenance During Heat Waves